top of page

 a novel in progress

-Marianne Shaneen is a writer of fiction, essays, and poetry.
-She has been awarded fellowships at the MacDowell Colony, Yaddo, and Djerassi, and is the recipient of a NYSCA Individual Artist grant.
-She received her MFA in Writing from the Bard Milton Avery Graduate School of the Arts.
-Her work has appeared in The Kenyon Review, Bomb, The Brooklyn Rail, Manchester University Press, Vanitas, and elsewhere.
+Marianne Shaneen writes fiction and essays, and has also worked in documentary video.
+She has been awarded fellowships at MacDowell, Yaddo, Djerassi, the Tusen Takk Foundation, and Kebbel Villa, and she is the recipient of a NYSCA Individual Artist grant.
+She received her MFA in writing from the Bard Milton Avery Graduate School of the Arts.
+Her work has appeared in The Kenyon Review, Bomb, The Brooklyn Rail, Manchester University Press, and elsewhere.
+She has been commissioned for numerous pieces for artists and filmmakers.
 Her chapbook Lucent Amnesis was published by Portable Press/Yo-Yo Labs.
-She is currently finishing a novel, Homing.
-Marianne lives in Brooklyn and in upstate New York, with her partner and their dog Rupert Pupkin.
+She teaches writing and seminars on 'the more-than-human world,' and has recently finished her first novel, Homing, and is at work on her second.

 About